LegacyLeap Logo

 Conclusion: Moving from Legacy Risk to Strategic Advantage

-Enterprises running on Java 7/8, J2EE, or legacy framework stacks aren’t just managing technical debt.
+US enterprises running on Java 7/8, J2EE, or legacy framework stacks aren’t just managing technical debt.
 They’re accepting increasing operational risk while constraining their ability to integrate AI-powered features that are rapidly becoming competitive requirements across industries.

 The modernization imperative is now clear: